 We do know of some self-storage facilities who have double stacked smaller containers on top of the base container to increase their storage capability.
 And, to ease access for their customers they’ve fitted a gantry/platform system with safety rails and steps for access to the upper containers.
-Whilst it might not be suitable for all, if you do have a forklift, you could lift your customers’ goods on to the upper deck and let them use a pallet truck etc. to move their goods to their container.
+Whilst it might not be suitable for all, the additional income is well worth looking into.
+We have another article detailing some of the ideas to help you make the most of a 2nd tier of storage units.

 This looks like an ideal solution if your depot is full and you want to expand without taking the need to find an additional yard.
 However, the cost of the gantries may be expensive.

 A lot of your potential customers may be put off by a dirty, messy or untidy yard.
 Making sure you have a clean, welcoming and smart site is likely to attract more customers in the long run.
 We suggest focusing especially on the entranceway, any reception office and any signage.

 Make sure all your containers are clean, well painted and presentable.
 If you do have some older used containers then keep them at the back of the yard and out of sight.
 It may be that you offer these as a budget option, but a lot layout will vary depending on the space available, ground rent costs and the local competition as to what would work best for you.